Article I. Name

 Section 4.
 Terms begin August 1

-- The Chair Elect will serve a three-year term, with their first year as a member, their second as the Chair-Elect, and the third as Chair.
+- The Chair Elect will serve a four-year term, with their first year as a member, their second as the Chair-Elect, third as Chair, and fourth as Past Chair.
 Nominees for Chair Elect must have served at least one year on Staff Council.
-Upon being elected to the Executive Board as Chair Elect, the person elected will have their term extended by one year to meet Executive Board obligations.
+Upon being elected to the Executive Board as Chair Elect, the person elected will have their term extended by two years to meet Executive Board obligations.

 - Representatives shall serve a two (2) year term to begin the first day of August and to end on the last day of July.